 Bernd Nowack, an environmental chemist at the Swiss Federal Laboratories for Materials Science & Technology says the method’s biggest advantage is that it allows researchers to study silver nanoparticles at very low concentrations, similar to those present in the environment.
 “In fact,” he says, “I can envisage it eventually being used directly in the environment, in rivers or wastewater, for instance.”

-Aside from looking at the effects on nanoparticle stability of more-complex, realistic water samples, Vikesland his group will next investigate the influence of particle coatings.
+Aside from looking at the effects on nanoparticle stability of more-complex, realistic water samples, Vikesland says his group will next investigate the influence of particle coatings.
 They want to test the idea that these protective layers of organic macromolecules can hinder particle dissolution.